GLOBAL MARKETS-Dollar holds firm as markets sniff risks of Fed hawkishness

 LONDON, June 18 The dollar held firm on Wednesday after a surprisingly high reading for U.S. inflation raised expectations that Federal Reserve Chair Janet Yellen could strike a more hawkish tone on the monetary policy outlook.

-The risk of a faster U.S. policy tightening was high enough to keep European stocks from hitting new multi-year highs.
-U.S. stocks futures indicated a slightly positive opening on Wall Street.
+The risk of a faster U.S. policy tightening was high enough to keep European stocks on the defensive, following earlier falls in many Asian markets.
+Euro zone bonds sold off slightly.

-The U.S. and British central banks' outlooks diverge from that of the European Central Bank, which cut all its interest rates this month and promised banks more liquidity.
-The Fed's two-day meeting ends later on Wednesday and will be followed by a news conference with Yellen.
+Sterling < GBP=D4> traded near its recent five-year peak of just over $1.70 before the Bank of England releases the minutes of its last policy meeting.
+BoE Governor Mark Carney said last week rates might rise before many were predicting, fuelling expectations for a first UK rate hike later this year.

-"There's lots of attention on the inflation number," said Investec chief economist Philip Shaw.
-"Investors are probably being a bit cautious and being positioned for Yellen to say it's a bit of a concern that inflation surprised on the upside."
+The U.S. and British central banks' outlooks diverge from that of the European Central Bank, which cut all its interest rates earlier this month, while promising banks more liquidity.
+The Fed's two-day meeting ends later on Wednesday and is followed by a news conference with Yellen.

-"Certainly the days when the Fed was talking about inflation being too low have passed.
-But whether they express concern, that's another matter."
+"Markets have been on a hair trigger going into this FOMC meeting partly because of the recent changes of tone from the BoE and ECB.
+That will mean markets will be reading even more into every word Yellen says than before," said Aberdeen Asset Management Investment Manager Luke Bartholomew.

 DIVERGING OUTLOOKS